An Illustrative Journey Among Sustainable Lifestyles

 this is only one of a long list of environmental concerns.
 Other serious problems include, global average temperature rise, ocean acidification, coral die-off, water degradation, plastics pollution, pollution from other manufactured products, decreasing air quality, loss of agricultural lands, soil degradation and erosion, species extinction, sea level rise, the introduction of invasive species, and as stated above, overconsumption of natural resources.

-I know that many people are aware of the gravity of the problems at hand.
-I believe there are many people that want to do their part to help navigate society towards a sustainable way of life.
+Many people are aware of the gravity of the problems at hand.
+Many people want to do their part to help navigate society towards a sustainable way of life.
 But what does this involve?
 What sacrifices do we have to make?

 While innovations in environmental technology will foster an eco-friendly material world, I believe that a shift to a sustainable human existence will also require a change in the ideologies that we currently embrace.